rcherrueau/execo/doc/tutorial.rst

   - kadeploy: basic deployment

-  - deploy: kadeploy on steroids: automatically avoids to deploy already deployed nodes, handles retries on top of kadeploy, callbacks to allow dynamically deciding when we have enough nodes (even for complex topologies)
+  - deploy: clever kadeploy: automatically avoids to deploy already deployed nodes, handles retries on top of kadeploy, callbacks to allow dynamically deciding when we have enough nodes (even for complex topologies)

 To use execo on grid5000, you need to install it inside grid5000, for example on a frontend. execo dependencies are installed on grid5000